 Finding your unique truss style is both rewarding and fun.
-It will have a very large impact on how your timber space feels.
+It will have a large impact on how your whole space feels.
 As you move through the process of getting your timbered living space, you will continually gain more insight into your style preferences.

 If you are the type of person who is unpretentious and straightforward, this may capture your personality well.

 The no frills solution this truss presents is ideal in many situations, especially as a “Second Act.”
 This means that another timber element is the main visual focus, but the Simple Truss is placed so that it presents a secondary visual surprise.
 For example, it could be used as a secondary feature behind a more ornate Hammer Beam front truss.

-I believe it is better to align the webs by eye to achieve the best balance- the same principal applies when your are deciding how much arch a truss should have or how much to raise the bottom member if it fits better- you will need to consider factors such as wall height, room volume, truss spacing and roof slope to arrive at the best variation of the truss for your situation.
+I believe it is better to align the webs by eye to achieve the best balance- the same principle applies when you are deciding how much arch a truss should have or how much to raise the bottom member if it fits better- you will need to consider factors such as wall height, room volume, truss spacing and roof slope to arrive at the best variation of the truss for your situation.

 What is special about a queen truss?
 The most significant aspect is the kind of style it lends itself to.

 This special truss design also balances well if you have a tall space to fill.
 Also, the queen truss allows for display or storage space.

-Before I list all of the available options for you, I should mention that this truss style doesn’t work well if you need to tie knee braces from your truss, down to your posts, such as a free standing outdoor pavilion.
+Before I list all the available options for you, I should mention that this truss style doesn’t work well if you need to tie knee braces from your truss, down to your posts, such as a free standing outdoor pavilion.